Working Iowa: Increased demand for services at Waypoint, Kidspoint means a need to hire more employees

 “Because when you have a really good group of individuals, but you don’t want to stretch those individuals, you already currently have to add to the family to really address a large number of people in our community, or homelessness is a necessity,” Daniels said.

-Daniels said being a housing specialist is a honest job, but you need to have an open heart in order to succeed.
+Daniels said being a housing specialist is an honest job, but you need to have an open heart in order to succeed.

 “I think you have to understand the fragility of your own life, I think you have to also understand that there are things that can interrupt you along the way,” Daniels said.
 “Because for example, during the derecho, it interrupted a lot of people’s lives, it disenfranchised a lot of people.
 Then you have the 2008 flood in Cedar Rapids, Iowa, that left people homeless, and I was one of them.
 And so it’s really acknowledging that there are things that are just uncertain, we just don’t know from day to day, you know, how our lives can be interrupted.”